aremazeilles/starter-academic/content/project/2006-cea/index.md

 {{< vimeo 480915981 >}}

 These 3 videos illustrate the stereo tracking algorithm used for tracking the object to grasp.
-The tracker does not relay on an a priori model of the object, but learns it from the interest points found within the box delimited by the operator on the screen.
+The tracker does not rely on an a priori model of the object, but learns it from the interest points found within the box delimited by the operator on the screen.
 The object tracking is then obtained through _virtual visual servoing_ for stereoscopic systems.